Terms and Conditions

 2.1 Provision of Platform Services.
 Supplier will make the Platform Services available in accordance with the Documentation to Company and its Authorized Parties during the Term.
 Company may enable access of the Platform Services for use by it and the Authorized Parties for the business purposes of Company and its Affiliates and for other purposes contemplated under the Documentation.
 Company will be responsible for the accuracy and quality of Company Data it provides hereunder, and Company will take commercially reasonable efforts to prevent unauthorized access to, or use of, the Service, and notify Supplier promptly of any such unauthorized access or use of which it is aware.

 2.2 Provision of Procurement Services & Sale of Third Party Goods.
 Supplier shall use commercially reasonable efforts to perform the Procurement Services, as set forth in an Order Form, which may include Supplier’s reselling of Third Party Goods to Company.
+To the extent that Supplier is providing inventory storage or shipment services for Company’s assets as part of the Procurement Services, Supplier shall be responsible for such assets until delivered to Company’s designated facility.
 Supplier shall use good faith efforts to address any changes that Company may request in connection with the Procurement Services and, as appropriate and as may be agreed upon by the parties, the parties may enter into a new or amended Order Form in connection therewith.
 Company acknowledges that Supplier is not the manufacturer of any Third Party Goods, and Supplier is not responsible for any maintenance, warranties, or support services in connection therewith.
 To the extent permitted by the applicable manufacturer, Supplier will pass along any transferable warranties associated with any Third Party Goods purchased by Company from Supplier.

 2.3 Feedback.
 Company hereby grants to Supplier a non-exclusive, royalty-free, worldwide, transferable, sublicensable, irrevocable, perpetual license to use and otherwise exploit any suggestions, enhancement requests, recommendations or other feedback obtained in the course of providing the Services.
 Supplier will not identify Company as the source of any such feedback.